kasperkivikataja/SBI-Securities-Tax-Calculator/README.md

 ---

 **Why**:<br>
-Although SBI Securities provides CSV data of trades, these CSV files are often inconsistent and may lack necessary information.
-This software helps by:
+SBI Securities provides CSV and PDF data of trades, but no calculation for taxes.
+These files are also often inconsistent and may lack information depending on your needs.
+In short, this software:
-- Calculating **Profit & Loss** data for **“Ippan Koza”** accounts
+- Provides profit & loss calculation to understand your tax liabilities
-- Verifying your own tax calculations
+- Can be used to verify your own tax calculations
-- Providing an alternative way to parse **PDF** trade data
+- Provides a way to parse PDF trade data into CSV files

 **Ippan Koza Merit 1**: You retain more capital throughout the tax year, allowing you to maximize profits.
 This is particularly beneficial if:
 - Your trading account is large